 • Contributing to the evidence base of scientific and practical information

 • Identifying and promoting innovative approaches and partnerships that address the world’s water, sanitation, and hygiene challenges

 • Training future generations of water, sanitation, and global health experts and building capacity of developing country institutions

 Our Core Values

-The CGSW harnesses the research, training, and health advocacy expertise of our principal partners: Emory University, CARE USA, Carter Center, and the Centers for Disease Control and Prevention (CDC).
+The CGSW harnesses the research, training, and health advocacy expertise of our principal partners: Emory University, CARE USA, Carter Center, the Centers for Disease Control and Prevention (CDC), Georgia Institute of Technology, and The Task Force for Global Health.
 Collaborations with other national and international organizations and agencies bring unique and complementary expertise and capabilities, positioning CGSW to be a leader in developing, evaluating, implementing, marketing, and advocating for innovative solutions for those who lack access to the most basic human rights – safe water, sanitation and hygiene.